 According to Origen, chastisement is God’s righteous jealousy and righteous anger for our souls, and there is still hope for our salvation if we are being chastised.
 God’s jealousy is not like our defiled jealousy and anger that leads to pain and rejection, death and destruction; His is righteous.
 However, if we do not heed the ‘message’ when we are disciplined by the Lord, and continue in our path of destruction, God’s righteous jealousy departs from us and we will ultimately be led to a place of a seared conscience (1 Ti 4:1-2).
 Origen says that when we are no longer corrected, it is the end of us, meaning we no longer have a hope for salvation.

 In another place, Origen wrote:

 It is God’s mercy to bring chastisement upon us, through pain and suffering, when we are going astray.
-Whether it be through a physical ailment, or a painfully emotional situation, or the sufferings in our mind, it is God’s mercy for us to feel the pain of persisting in our sin, so we desire to return to Him.
-God’s righteous jealousy and anger brings discipline and correction because of a care for our soul, but if we do not choose to receive the correction of the Lord, it does not just continue un-ending, and can become an eternal separation from God.
+It is His mercy for us to feel the pain of persisting in our sin, so we desire to return to Him.
+God’s righteous jealousy and anger brings discipline and correction because of a care for our soul, but if we do not choose to receive the correction of the Lord, it will not continue un-ending, it will ultimately become an eternal separation from God.
 May we now see God’s chastisement in a different light than we previously did and be grateful for His multitude of mercy and love for us, even asking for the correction conducive to the salvation of our soul.
-Amen.

 - “Chasten.”
 Merriam-Webster.com Dictionary, Merriam-Webster, https://www.merriam-webster.com/dictionary/chasten.
 Accessed 1 Aug.
 2021.